xmtp/xmtp-js/packages/content-type-read-receipt/README.md

 This package provides an XMTP content type to support read receipts to messages.

+> **Open for feedback**
+> You are welcome to provide feedback on this implementation by commenting on the [Read Receipts content type proposal](https://github.com/xmtp/XIPs/pull/27).

 ## What’s a read receipt?

 A read receipt is a message sent to confirm that a previously sent message has been read by the recipient.
-With XMTP, read receipts are special messages with the ReadReceipt content type.
+With XMTP, read receipts are special messages with the `ReadReceipt` content type.
 They contain a timestamp of when the original message was read.

-When someone receives a message on an app with read receipts enabled, their XMTP client can send a read receipt when they open that message.
+When someone receives a message using an app with read receipts enabled, their XMTP client can send a read receipt when they open that message.

 ## Why read receipts?

 Read receipts give the sender confirmation that the recipient has read their message.
-This avoids uncertainty on whether a message was seen, without needing to rely on responses.
+This avoids uncertainty about whether a message was seen, without needing to rely on a manual response.

 ## Install the package